 Additionally, you will complete a practical Spoken Language Endorsement that will enable you to develop skills for public speaking and presentations that will be necessary in later life.
+Awarding Body: AQA Qualification: GCSE

-Paper 1: Explorations in Creative Reading and Writing (1hr 45 mins - 50%) Reading and analysing an unseen Literary fiction extract Writing a piece of descriptive narrative writing which is an audio-visual recording of a 5-minute presentation followed by 5-10 minutes of questioning (you will receive a separate certificate at
+100% exam: Paper 1: Explorations in Creative Reading and Writing (1hr 45 mins - 50%) Reading and analysing an unseen Literary fiction extract Writing a piece of descriptive narrative writing which is an audio-visual recording of a 5-minute presentation followed by 5-10 minutes of questioning (you will receive a separate certificate at Pass, Merit or Distinction).

-Paper 2: Writers Viewpoints and Perspectives (1hr 45 mins - 50%) Comparing two non-fiction extracts (19TH/20TH/21ST Century texts) Writing an argument/persuasive pieces.
+Paper 2: Writers Viewpoints and Perspectives (1hr 45 mins - 50%) Comparing two non- fiction extracts (19TH/20TH/21ST Century texts) Writing an argument/persuasive pieces.